anbjos/spectral-transformer/README.md

 Noise samples are frog sounds taken from the [Environmental Sound Classification 50](https://www.kaggle.com/datasets/mmoreaux/environmental-sound-classification-50) dataset, which contains samples of various environmental sounds with a fixed duration of 5 seconds.

-At this point, the samples are split into 10% [out-of-sample](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) data for verification and 90% [in-sample](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) data for training.
+At this point, the samples are first shuffled and then split into 10% [out-of-sample](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) data for verification and 90% [in-sample](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) data for training.
 Both sets undergo the same processing pipeline.

 All data are [sample-rate converted](https://en.wikipedia.org/wiki/Sample-rate_conversion) to a common sample rate of \( f_s = 8192 \text{ Hz} \).